Maria Kanakidou

 Married, two children (Alexander and Aris).

-Current position: Professor (Computational Environmental Chemistry)and Director of the Environmental Chemical Processes Laboratory (ECPL http://ecpl.chemistry.uoc.gr) Division of Environmental and Analytical Chemistry of the Department of Chemistry (http://www.chemistry.uoc.gr), University of Crete.
+Current position: Professor (Computational Environmental Chemistry) at the Environmental Chemical Processes Laboratory (ECPL http://ecpl.chemistry.uoc.gr) Division of Environmental and Analytical Chemistry of the Department of Chemistry (http://www.chemistry.uoc.gr), University of Crete.

 also: Visiting faculty member at the Institute of Chemical Engineering and High Temperature Chemical Processes (ICE-HT) of the Foundation of Research and Technology-Hellas (FORTH).